SpecialFlocon/charts/taalbot/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

-## Deployment guide

-Before you install this chart, there are a few prerequisite steps to follow, which are described below.

-### API server URL
+## API server URL

 The `taalbot.apiServerURL` parameter must point to a working `taalapi` instance.

-### Secrets
+## Secrets

 This chart relies on a secret that must contain at least one key, `bot-token`, with plain-text token obtained from Discord Developer Portal.
 See Discord [documentation](https://discord.com/developers/docs/topics/oauth2#bots) for more information.

+## Redis

+Taalbot uses Redis message broker capabilities to implement a PubSub message queue between components.

+You need to set the `taalbot.redis.address` parameter with the address to a running Redis server, as well as the `taalbot.redis.secretName` and `taalbot.redis.secretPasswordKey` parameters, respectively corresponding to the name of the secret and the name of the key containing the Redis password.

-### Liveness and readiness probes
+## Liveness and readiness probes

 As of now, this chart does not set any liveness or readiness probes by default, but you can set them yourself, by overriding the corresponding parameters.